stephaniehicks/bodymapRat/README.md

 # bodymapRat

-This package contains an ExpressionSet from the Yu et al. (2013) paper that performed the rat BodyMap across 11 organs and 4 developmental stages.
+This package contains a SummarizedExperiment object from the Yu et al. (2013) paper that performed the rat BodyMap across 11 organs and 4 developmental stages.
    Raw FASTQ files were downloaded and mapped using STAR.